A-Koufakou/Emotion-Dataset-Study-NLP/README.md

-# Emotion Detection in Text: Integrative Analysis and Benchmark with Recent Corpora
+# Emotion Detection in Text: A study of recent text corpora and resources

 Datasets: This README contains brief descriptions and links for recent datasets used in text-based emotion recognition (since 2018).